ericrkuo/DeadCodeRemover/README.md

 - Users were a bit confused by what the definition of dead code was
   - We clarified afterwards that it’s not limited to unreachable code, but code that doesn’t affect the core logic of the program
 - Outputting the number of lines removed was not that helpful.
 Users had some difficulty seeing which lines got removed.
 They suggested an inline or side-by-side diff view with highlighting, sort of like a git diff
+  - Our thoughts: we perfectly agree, if there's some highlighting or side by side view, it would make our analysis easier to understand and learn.
 - Users felt that specifying the effective variables was a little redundant, which meant that they had to understand the code to a certain extent to know which variables are important
   - Solution: we could find the effective variables by scanning across functions and finding their return statements.
 This could suggest to the user which variables are potentially more important and impactful
 - Users felt a bit lost at times about why certain code was removed